-Make sure everything is up to date, and that your past jobs are listed in a way that is going to impress as many recruiters as possible.
-(That link has 5 great tips to help you).
+Make sure everything is up to date and that your past jobs are listed in a way that is going to impress as many recruiters as possible.

 Also, before recruiters call, be sure to think about things they will likely wish to discuss such as:

 I encourage you to give this a try in your next job search.
 Make sure your profile is up to date.
-Then turn your signal to “On” to attract recruiters.
+Then turn your Open To Work signal to “On” to attract recruiters.
 You never know who might answer the call… and the doors it could open for you.

 Biron Clark is a former executive recruiter who has worked individually with hundreds of job seekers, reviewed thousands of resumes and LinkedIn profiles, and recruited for top venture-backed startups and Fortune 500 companies.
 He has been advising job seekers since 2012 to think differently in their job search and land high-paying, competitive positions.

 Get our free PDF with the top 30 interview questions and answers.
 Join 10,000+ job seekers in our email newsletter and we'll send you the 30 must-know questions, plus our best insider tips for turning interviews into job offers.